 The Long Run Home is a cross-country marathon project — but it’s also a personal reclamation.

 It’s me and Malcolm chasing 26.2 miles in every state, one finish line at a time.
-But the real miles?
-They’re the ones that lead inward.
-This isn’t just about races.
-It’s about roadtrips and recovery, playlists and purpose, finding softness in exhaustion and strength in solitude.

 5 states down.
 A country to go.